QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/lifting_line/lifting_line.rst

 Similar to the :doc:`../bem/bem`, in the LLFVW model the blade forces are calculated using two dimensional sectional airfoil polar data.
 The main difference is that the rotor wake, shed from the blades, is explicitly resolved.
 This is a large improvement over the commonly used :doc:`../bem/bem` style approaches, which necessitate the introduction of a large number of empirical corrections into the simulated system.
-Modeling the wake dynamics explicitly avoids the dependency on such correction models and often lead to more physically sound results.
+Modeling the wake dynamics explicitly avoids the dependency on such correction models and often leads to more physically sound results.
 Simulation results are improved especially in cases where the assumptions of the :doc:`../bem/bem` are violated.
 These include unsteady operation, large blade deformations and high tip speed ratios where the turbulent wake state is approached.
 Such conditions become more and more prevalent with the ongoing trend towards larger rotor sizes and offshore floating wind turbines.